reeddunkle/reeddunkle.github.io/_posts/2016-05-01-Python-Enumerate.md

 - Iteration
 ---

-This is a follow up to [Python's iterables and iterators](http://reeddunkle.github.io/Python-Iterables-Iterators/)
+This is a follow up to [Python's Iterables and Iterators](http://reeddunkle.github.io/Python-Iterables-Iterators/)

 ### Enumerate method: